jdlich/shopify-bones/README.md

 ## Getting Started

+Shopify Bones has a few dependencies but it doesn't actually make use of any them.
+These include libraries such as Foundation, but you can use your favorite grid.
+See `bower.json` and `Gemfile` for more details.

-First, make sure you have bundler and bower installed:
+Make sure you have bundler and bower installed:

     gem install bundler && npm install -g bower